electron-userland/electron-builder/docs/Multi Platform Build.md

 [prebuild](https://www.npmjs.com/package/prebuild) is a solution, but most node modules [don't provide](https://github.com/atom/node-keytar/issues/27) prebuilt binaries.

 * OS Code Signing works only OS X. [Cannot be fixed](http://stackoverflow.com/a/12156576).
-* Windows Code Signing works only on Windows.
-We are going [to fix it](https://developer.mozilla.org/en/docs/Signing_an_executable_with_Authenticode) soon.
+* Windows Code Signing doesn't work on Linux.
+We are going to fix it soon.

 Don't think that mentioned issues are major, you should use build servers — e.g. [AppVeyor](http://www.appveyor.com/) to build Windows app and [Travis](https://travis-ci.org) to build OS X/Linux apps.